PaddlePaddle/PaddleAPEX/README.md

 ### Before run: Let us check our global config

 #### Step1: Set up your config.
-Accuracy tool need some configuration before start, all settings are list in **PaddleAPEX/paddleapex/api_tracer/configs/tool_config.yaml**
+Accuracy tool need some configuration before start, you need set target_step, dump_mode.
+If you set dump_mode=real_data, you need set dump_root_path.(This path can be a local path or a remote path)

+**Advanced usage:**
+    You can set Async_data=True to dump real_data asynchronously.
+Apex will work better when you set a remote path.
+For more details, please refer to **PaddleAPEX/paddleapex/api_tracer/configs/tool_config.yaml**.

 #### Step2: Set config path.